yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 ## The final configuration of the front-end nodes

-If you have completed all the configuration of the front-end node, I hope you can compare some of the major configuration parameters.Make sure there is no omission, which will be helpful to ensure your cluster is running properly.
+Here is the summary of configurations at the front-end node that related to clustering setup.

 For **seafile.conf**: